How to Winterize your RV?

 Summer may be the ideal time for die-hard campers to explore the scenic getaways in their RVs with their friends, families, or beloved pooches.
-However, this does not mean that you hang up your camping gear for the winters and go into travel hibernation!
+However, this does not mean that you hang up your camping gear for the winter and go into travel hibernation!
 Winters are just as wonderful as the warm season for RVing – albeit the few frosty fallouts, but nothing that cannot be managed without a proper plan.
-In this blog, we will be discussing how to winterize your RV, simplify traveling in winter, and some winter safety tips if you are traveling with pets.
+This blog will discuss how to winterize your RV, simplify winter travel, and some winter safety tips if you are traveling with pets.

 Before any major developments, you must install insulations in your RV to make sure that your RV remains warm and is ready to face the harsh winter.
 This helps you to protect your RV engine as well as the interiors from damping.

 Nothing supersedes the importance of clean and hygienic living space.
 The same goes for your RV, especially during the winter.
 Dirt and grime attract bugs and rodents who often look for warm spaces to escape the cold.
 Remove food crumbs or any other residual substances that may attract them.
 Clean out the corners and disinfect all the surfaces and the toilet to eliminate the chance of festering.

 Remove all expired products from your cabinets, clean the space, and fill it with fresh stock.
 Wardrobes are one of the favorite hiding spaces for rodents; make sure you clean them out as well.
 You can also use your dog’s fleece collar to remove insects from small gaps.

 Fix all the leaks and faulty equipment to prevent molds that can lead to an unhealthy atmosphere in the RV.

 Also Read: 5 Cool Ways to Customise your RV

 2. Focus on the Engine